-- A. Make recommendations to synod regarding the improvement of existing catechism material and the addition of new catechism material. - B. Review existing material for factual errors, correct the errors, and notify the Catechism Book Distribution Committee before reprinting. - C. Review catechism materials submitted to the committee and make recommendations to synod. - D. Make an annual report to synod of the activities of the committee.
+- A. Make recommendations to synod regarding the improvement of existing catechism material and the addition of new catechism material. - B. Review existing material for factual errors, and correct the errors, before reprinting. - C. Review catechism materials submitted to the committee and make recommendations to synod. - D. Make an annual report to synod of the activities of the committee.